GameWizards/anttris/README.md

 ## Exporting a Standalone App
 As Godot is still in beta, this is currently buggy, and we don't recommend trying it for now.
 For the adventurous, however, it works best on Windows.
 OS X exports seem to never work on the computer they were exported on.
 [More at the wiki](https://github.com/okamstudio/godot/wiki/export).

+## Licensing
+We believe in being able to do what you want with open source software; to that end, we've placed Anttris under the MIT license.
+Please read `LICENSE` for the particular terms.